margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 * Our Shepherd will bind that which is broken

-"As a shepherd seeketh out his flock int he day that he is among his sheep that are scattered; so will I seek out my sheep, and will deliver them out of all palces where they have been scattered in the cloudy and dark day."
+"As a shepherd seeketh out his flock in the day that he is among his sheep that are scattered; so will I seek out my sheep, and will deliver them out of all palces where they have been scattered in the cloudy and dark day."

 "I will feed them in a good pasture, and upon the high mountains of Israel shall their fold be: there shall they lie in a good fold, and in a fat pasture shall they feed upon the mountains of Israel."